Skip to main content

 • Sexual dysfunction

-Cauda equina syndrome is a rare condition but doctors should be aware of the “red flag” symptoms and must ensure that there are no significant delays in providing medical treatment.
-An early diagnosis of cauda equina syndrome is vital.
+Cauda equina syndrome is a rare condition but doctors should be aware of the “red flag” symptoms when someone presents with lower back pain, and must ensure that there are no significant delays in providing medical treatment or arranging onward investigation of the symptoms.

 Cauda equina treatment and recovery

-Once the neurosurgery has taken place and the recovery is underway, the patient is discharged from hospital.
-Unfortunately, one of the complicating factors of the syndrome is that, if a certain amount of time has passed since the onset of the compression of the nerves, only limited function may be restored with surgery.
+One of the complicating factors of the syndrome is that, if a certain amount of time has passed since the onset of the compression of the nerves, only limited function may be restored with surgery.

-In these circumstances there is unlikely to be much improvement in the bladder and bowel function.
 Sometimes a small amount of recovery and restoration of function can occur, but this is often minimal.
-People often don’t appreciate that their ongoing symptoms are actually as a result of the nerve damage that has occurred.
-People don’t understand the full catalogue of their symptoms.
+People often don’t appreciate that their ongoing symptoms are actually as a result of the nerve damage that has occurred because of the compression of the cauda equina nerves.

 Ongoing pain and incontinence